JakimPL/Chess-Tactic-Finder/README.md

 #### Usage

-You can run the analysis by:
+Use `run.bat` from your command line to activate the virtual environment.
+Then you can run the analysis by:
 ```batch
 python main.py game.pgn
 ```

 assuming `game.pgn` is a PGN file of a game (or multiple games).
 The output tactics should be in the folder `tactics` in a directory corresponding to the PGN data.
 For example `Player 1 vs Player 2 (2022.02.22) [aa519caa19c5d254aee5d63d626a94bd]`.
 A PGN file may contain multiple games, and each game will have its own directory.

 To run the tactic player, run: